leap-stc/leap-stc.github.io/docs/reference/rclone.md

 secret_access_key = <CONTACT DATA AND COMPUTE TEAM>
 endpoint = https://nyu1.osn.mghpcc.org
 no_check_bucket = true

+[leap-gcs]
+type = google cloud storage
+object_acl = bucketOwnerFullControl
+location = us
+env_auth = true
 ```

+For guidance on how to setup a configut

 Details for the LEAP OSN pods are [here][open-storage-network].